 If you don’t have waterproof shoes, maybe today is the day to wear your Keen sandals after all.
 They dry a lot faster and won’t leave you with a soaker for 6 hours of Disney touring.

 Poncho or Umbrella

-It’s still Florida.
-You will need sunscreen during the day, regardless of the temperatures.
+It’s still Florida during the winter months.
+You will still need sunscreen during the day, regardless of the temperatures.

 Even if you don’t think you will be swimming, pack at least one swimsuit per person.
-You never know when the heat comes out and the time is perfect for a swim.
+This is an important Disney packing tip for winter.
+You never know when the heat might rise and the time is right for a swim.

 If you’re worried about carrying all this with you all day, invest in a locker rental at the theme parks.
-This is a great way to bring your coat/sweater/long pants and store it while park touring throughout the day.
+This is a great way to bring your coat, sweater, and long pants then store it while park touring throughout the day.

 Click the image for an instant download of our Free Disney Packing list

 We did end up using a locker both at Epcot and Magic Kingdom, simply because we had packed a few things and purchased a few things, and forget to have it sent to the resort.
 Then we went back to the locker after dinner to grab our sweaters and close out the locker.

 Other times, we put everything in a reusable Disney bag, smooshed it nice and small, and shoved it under the stroller.